-(2) Where a Residential Certificate for Retirees was issued under section 33 of the Immigration Law, 2003 or where a Residency Certificate for Persons of Independent Means was issued under section 33 of the Immigration Law (2006)
+(2) Where a Residential Certificate for Retirees was issued under section 33 of the Immigration Law, 2003 or where a Residency Certificate for Persons of Independent Means was issued under section 33 of the Immigration (Amendment) (No.2) Law, 2006, the Chief Immigration Officer may vary it.

-Revision), the Chief Immigration Officer may vary it.
+(3) A dependent child of the holder of a Residency Certificate for Persons of Independent Means whomay apply for permanent residence under section 30.

-- (3) A dependent child of the holder of a Residency Certificate for Persons of Independent Means who- - (a) was listed in the original application for the certificate; - (b) has attained the age of eighteen years; and - (c) is of proven good character and conduct, may apply for permanent residence under section 30.
+- (a) was listed in the original application for the certificate; - (b) has attained the age of eighteen years; and - (c) is of proven good character and conduct,